Yuchangzhangdata/Yuchangzhangdata.github.io/_pages/cv.md

     - Implemented and explored the performance of various Convolutional Neural Network (CNN) architectures on the task of aided diagnos
     - Used bayesian optimization to accelerate the training process
     - Implemented data augmentation for the highly unbalanced dataset

-* **Voluntary Research Assistant at Environmental perception Group**, Tongji University,
-  - Designed a method for lane detection

-* **Voluntary Research Assistant at Automotive Network and Communication Laboratory**, Tongji University
-  - Designed an embedded systems for a monowheel system
-    - Designed and implemented a control algorithm on Freescale microcontroller
-    - Configured communication protocols, for example UART and SPI

 <!--
 Skills